Development of a Modular Optically Detected Magnetic Resonance Setup for Optical Experiments in a Variable Temperature Insert: Experimental setup

 In a typical measurement, the laser remains continuously on while the microwave excitation is pulsed.
-For each frequency step in the sweep the analog fluorescence signal is recorded both in the absence and presence of microwave driving, each lasting $m=$\,16\,$\mu$s.
+For each frequency step in the sweep, the analogue fluorescence signal is recorded both in the absence and presence of microwave driving, each lasting $m=$\,16\,$\mu$s.
 The detection is gated to a $p=$\,1\,$\mu$s window positioned within each interval, and the sequence is repeated $n=$\,10\,000 times for averaging, as illustrated in Fig.\,\ref{fig:PulseSequenz}.
 When the applied microwave frequency matches the spin resonance condition, transitions from the bright \( m_s = 0 \) state to the darker \( m_s = \pm1 \) states are driven, resulting in a drop in fluorescence intensity.
-To quantify this, the photovoltage signals acquired with and without microwave excitation are summed separately and their ratio is used to compute the ODMR contrast.
+The photovoltage signals recorded with and without microwave excitation are measured and summed separately.
+The point-by-point ratio of these signals as a function of microwave frequency yields the ODMR spectrum, from which the contrast is extracted through subsequent analysis and fitting.
 This normalization compensates for fluctuations in laser power or detector sensitivity and isolates the spin-dependent component of the fluorescence signal.
 The final data analysis is performed using a Python script, which processes and fits the resulting ODMR spectrum to extract the resonance frequency, magnetic field strength, linewidth, and contrast.